-From 2006 until 2013, the Special Collections Department at Langsdale Library was actively engaged in an initiative known as Archives 24/7.
+From 2006 until 2013, Special Collections and Archives was actively engaged in an initiative known as Archives 24/7.
 This mass-digitization project aimed to make entire archival collections available online.
 In this project, documents were digitized at the archival folder level, saved as PDFs, and hyperlinked from collection inventory lists.
 This guide includes links to collections that have been digitized in large part or in their entirety.

 The Archives 24/7 program is currently active on a limited basis.
 The majority of the digital content represented in this guide was digitized between 2006 and 2013.

 Material may be quoted and digital images may be used from our collections for personal and educational purposes without prior permission, provided appropriate credit is given.
-When crediting images that are copyrighted by us, please use the citation: Used with permission of the University of Baltimore Langsdale Library Special Collections.
+When crediting images that are copyrighted by us, please use the citation: Used with permission of the University of Baltimore Special Collections and Archives.

 Any commercial use of this material is prohibited without prior permission.
 Commercial requests for use of images of any material must be submitted in writing to the address below: